mochi/mochikit/doc/rst/MochiKit/Visual.rst

         ===================== ========================================

-    The ``direction`` option controls the destination point of the shrink effect.
+    The ``direction`` option controls the destination point of the effect.
 The following values are allowed:

         ===================== ========================================
         ``center``            Shrinks to the center